-Anyhoo, that was pretty much it for Braun’s playing career as he retired after the ‘62 campaign.
+Anyhoo, that was pretty much it for Braun’s playing career as he retired after the ‘62 campaign with his championship.

 Over 12 seasons with New York, Braun made a name for himself as one of the NBA’s best guards.
 He was selected five times to the All-Star Game and was a member of the All-BAA 2nd Team as a rookie and the All-NBA 2nd Team in 1954.

 For seven straight seasons, Braun led the Knicks in PPG.
 For 11 consecutive campaigns he was either first (3x) or second (8x) in APG on the club.